-- Nuclear sites: - ♦ Tihange nuclear power station (3 reactors) situated along the Meuse between Huy and Ampsin, - \diamond the IRE site at Fleurus close to the Sambre, - Non-nuclear sites: - ♦ Hospitals of major urban areas such as Namur and Liege.
+- Nuclear sites: - ♦ Tihange nuclear power station (3 reactors) situated along the Meuse between Huy and Ampsin, - ♦ the IRE site at Fleurus close to the Sambre, - Non-nuclear sites: - ♦ Hospitals of major urban areas such as Namur and Liege.

-More than 1,400 samples are taken from the overall basin, on which around 11,000 measurements are conducted for radioactivity.
+Up to 1,800 samples are taken from the overall basin, on which around 12,000 measurements are conducted for radioactivity.